 Does this process sound familiar to you?
 If so, you’re not alone.

-Let’s retrace the steps and see where the product develop process broke down, where the fallacy reared its head and how the approach can be improved.
+Let’s retrace the steps and see where the product development process broke down, where the fallacy reared its head, and how the approach can be improved.

 Fallacy of product naming: Naming a product is fun and exciting (kind of like naming your baby), but naming the product should not be step one.

 The first step in developing a product should be creating a hypothesis about the product-market fit.
 This process begins by making some guesses about who the “ideal” client or market might be for the product.
 This is where you would detail the needs and challenges the solution would address (i.e. your value proposition).
 Then you would test the hypothesis by doing what Steve Blank, author and serial entrepreneur, calls “getting out of the building” and meeting tens, if not hundreds, of potential buyers.
 Talk them through your hypothesis, ask questions and adapt your hypothesis.
 The goal is to identify the “minimal viable product” for launch to ensure that you are not just wasting time “packaging” your core capabilities instead of creating a viable product.
 For more on Steve’s phenomenal process, check out his class on Udacity.